DIY Cardboard Car Ramp – Play While Learning Chinese Vehicle Names!

 Toy vehicles

-If you have been following us for a while, you know that I try to keep a minimalist home and insist that relatives and friends send only open-ended toys or, preferably, no gifts!
+I try to keep a minimalist home and insist that relatives and friends send only open-ended toys or, preferably, no gifts.
 However, my in-laws can’t help but frequently send us Hot Wheels and other random cars…

 Related: Parking Lot Craft and Toy Car Matching Activity

-Our kids do love the Melissa and Doug vehicle & road signs set, and we have had it for about 5 years!
-The set includes road signs plus a police car, ambulance, garbage truck, fire engine, taxi, and school bus.
+Our kids love the Melissa and Doug vehicle and road signs set, and we have had it for years!
+The set includes road signs, a police car, an ambulance, a garbage truck, a fire engine, a taxi, and a school bus.

 Recycled Signs that encourage reading while playing